United States Marshals Service: 20th century

 During the 1920s, U.S. Marshals enforced Prohibition.
 Marshals registered enemy aliens in wartime, sealed the American border against armed expeditions from foreign countries, and at times during the Cold War also swapped spies with the Soviet Union.

 In the 1960s the marshals were on the front lines of the civil rights movement, mainly providing protection to volunteers.
 In September 1962, President John F. Kennedy ordered 127 marshals to accompany James Meredith, an African American who wished to register at the segregated University of Mississippi.
 Their presence on campus provoked riots at the university, but the marshals stood their ground, and Meredith registered.
 Marshals provided continuous protection to Meredith during his first year at Ole Miss, and Attorney General Robert F. Kennedy later proudly displayed a deputy marshal's dented helmet in his office.
 U.S. Marshals also protected black school children integrating public schools in the South.
 Artist Norman Rockwell's famous painting The Problem We All Live With depicted a tiny Ruby Bridges being escorted by four towering United States Marshals in 1964.

-Until 1965, each U.S. district court hired and administered its own marshals independently from all others.
-In 1965, the Executive Office for U.S. Marshals, was created as "the first organization to supervise U.S. Marshals nationwide".
-The United States Marshals Service, a federal agency, was created in 1969.

-Since June 1975, the Marshals Service have the mission of providing law enforcement support and escort security to United States Air Force LGM-30 Minuteman and missile systems from military facilities.
+In 1956, the Executive Office for U.S. Marshals was created as "the first organization to supervise U.S. Marshals nationwide".
+Until 1966, each U.S. district court hired and administered its own marshals independently from all others.
+The United States Marshals Service was created in 1969.
+Since June 1975, the Marshals Service has the mission of providing law enforcement support and escort security to United States Air Force LGM-30 Minuteman and missile systems from military facilities.

-In 1985, the Marshals Service partnered with local Washington, D.C. law enforcement officers to create Operation Flagship, arresting fugitives using faked free tickets to a local American football game.
-In 1989, the Marshals Service was given the jurisdiction over crimes committed relating to U.S. personnel in Antarctica and has been doing so ever since.
+In 1985, the Marshals Service partnered with local Washington, D.C., law enforcement officers to create Operation Flagship, arresting fugitives by using faked free tickets to a local American football game as a lure.
+In 1989, the Marshals Service was given jurisdiction over crimes committed relating to U.S. personnel in Antarctica.
 During the 1992 Los Angeles riots, 200 deputy marshals of the tactical unit Special Operations Group were dispatched to assist local and state authorities in restoring peace and order throughout Los Angeles County, California.
 In the 1990s, deputy marshals protected abortion clinics.